PyLorentz/PyLorentz/docs/source/PyLorentz.rst

 PyLorentz Features and Code
 ===========================
-The PyLorentz code is written to be accessible and easily integrated into existing workflows.
+The PyLorentz code is written to be accessible and easily integrated into existing work-flows.
 However it is still possible to get wrong results if one doesn't have familiarity with the systems involved, which in this case are both the materials involved as well as LTEM.
 It can be easy to arrive at results that aren't physically possible, especially when simulating samples.
 PyLorentz can not protect against this beyond providing a few :ref:`references <LTEM_background>` that give some background on LTEM.

 Additionally, while the TIE GUI is a complete product intending to make PyLorentz accessible to everyone, to access all of the features and get the most out of this product a user would find it helpful to be familiar with basic python.